 Word list!
 We used mini red removable dot stickers to mark words that my daughter hesitated or forgot, and then replaced them with mini green dot stickers when she remembered them.
 Highly recommend the Avery brand (available here) because it does not leave behind a sticky residue.
-Please note that a few are still read because we did not dwell on these words and just moved on to more enjoyable and high yield reading.
+Please note that a few are still red because we did not dwell on these words and just moved on to focus on enjoying reading characters in context.

 Here are more reading exercises which my daughter and I skipped.
 I am planning on trying some of these sections with her in the future.

 四五快读 Book 8

 Last but not least, book 8 focuses purely on stories!
 Each story has a lesson (eg, say sorry), and some are famous folktales, such as the 三只小猪 (Sān zhī xiǎo zhū / Three Little Pigs) and 司马光 (Sīmǎ guāng / SiMa Guang Breaks a Jar).

 Since this book has no flashcards, new words are highlighted with Pinyin at the end of each story.

 司马光 was one of the few stories that we read with my daughter’s Chinese tutor.
 My daughter and I read most of the stories independently, but we needed our Chinese tutor’s help for some of the stories in Book 8.
 I’m so glad that we read this with her since she caught a typo as shown in the red ink below.